 It’s the same with communicating.
 People prefer to use one style.
 Our “primary style” is the one we’re most comfortable with.
 But we also have a backup style.
 Typically, this second style is dictated by our situation — the demands of our particular job if at work, the demands of domestic life if at home.

 We refer to the backup style as our “secondary style.”
 Most people vacillate frequently between their primary and secondary styles.
 As a result, our overall or specific style becomes a combination of these two styles.
 It’s like mixing lemon into tea: The concoction has a flavor all its own.

-The Matrix can be somewhat confusing at first, but it’s a very useful tool once you understand how it works.
-In fact, once you instill in your mind a mental image of the Matrix, you can use it to identify another person’s communication style, even if he or she hasn’t taken the survey.
+Once you instill in your mind a mental image of the Matrix, you can use it to identify another person’s communication style, even if he or she hasn’t taken the survey.
 (Identifying another person’s style is covered in detail in Lesson 4.)

 If you split the Matrix into equal quarters, or quadrants, then each quadrant illustrates a primary style—Director, Expresser, Thinker, or Harmonizer.

 Each quadrant contains four more squares.
 Your secondary style determines your particular square within each quadrant.

 Here’s how it works, using the Organizer as an example:

 - Directors are in the upper left of the Matrix.

 - Thinkers are in the lower left.